nameisntimportant/transport_catalog/README.md

 ```
 Request to add a bus route to the database.
 Keys:
 - *"name"* - string, name of the bus
-- *"stops"* - an array containing the lines - the names of the stops that the bus passes through in the order of its sequence
+- *"stops"* - an array of strings - the names of the stops that the bus passes through in the order of its sequence
 - *"is_roundtrip"* - a flag indicating whether the bus route is circular.
 The circular route starts and ends at one station.
 A non-circular route runs from the initial station to the final one, turns around and goes in the opposite direction.
 Let's take for example a bus with *"stops"* : ["A", "B", "C", "A"].
 If *"is_roundtrip"* : true, then its route is: A-B-C-A. If *"is_roundtrip"* : false, its route is A-B-C-A-C-B-A. At the final stop, buses drop off all passengers and leave for the bus fleet.
-If a passenger wants to pass through the final station on a circular bus, he will have to get off at the final stop and wait for the same bus.
+If a passenger wants to pass through the final station on a circular bus, he or she will have to get off at the final stop and wait for the same bus

 ## process_requests mode
 #### serialization_settings